 Pet-Friendly Areas

-Probably the best way of stopping your dog from peeing on your hardwood floor is to have an area of your home where they can happily do what is needed.
-Even with the best trainers in the world, young dogs will relieve themselves wherever they may be, which means your hardwood floors are in danger.
+The best way to stop your dog from peeing on your hardwood floor is to have an area of your home where they can happily do what is needed.
+Even with the best trainers in the world, young dogs will relieve themselves wherever possible, which means your hardwood floors are in danger.

 Keep An Eye On The Dog

-Whether you have the dog in a specified area, it is allowed to run wild, or it can only come inside the house when you allow it; this is the most important part.
+Whether you have the dog in a specified area, it can run wild or only come inside the house when you allow it; this is the most important part.
 You must keep an eye on the dog, ensuring that when it needs to go to the toilet, you are ready to lead it somewhere it is allowed to.

 How Can You Prevent Your Dog From Urinating?

-For experienced dog owners, this may seem like an amusing thing to imagine, while new dog owners who have only met trained dogs think this is possible.
-You cannot prevent your dog from urinating, and you will have to teach them when and where to go instead.
+For experienced dog owners, this may seem amusing, while new dog owners who have only met trained dogs think this is possible.
+You cannot prevent your dog from urinating; you must teach them when and where to go instead.

-The training process for puppies may feel impossible, and up to four or five months of age, it can be hard to train your dogs properly.
-Puppies have short attention spans and will usually not retain many things you try to train them, especially regarding their toilet behavior.
+The training process for puppies may feel impossible; up to four or five months of age, it can be hard to train your dogs properly.
+Puppies have short attention spans and will usually not retain many things you try to teach them, especially regarding their toilet behavior.

 Positive Training Techniques

-This is easily the best way to train your dog to do almost anything, especially when still learning to go to the toilet.
-Taking or leading them to a space where they can urinate and poop and praising them will teach them how much a positive move.
+This is the best way to train your dog to do almost anything, especially when still learning to go to the toilet.
+Taking or leading them to a space where they can urinate and poop and praising them will teach them how much a positive move is.

 When training your dogs to do anything, positive training is always the best way to ensure that your dog is learning.
 Not only will this help your dogs learn what the correct behavior is, but it will strengthen the connection you have with the animals as well, mainly because they will always be happy to see you.